magepages/mpdocs/docs/better-product-options/index.md

 - **Enable**: Select **Yes** to enable the **Better Product Options** module
 - **Link Options by Default**:
   - If **Yes** is selected, the options will be default linked to the template.
-Admin can only change the value on the template, then it will apply to all products assigned with those options.
+Admin can only change the option on the template, then it will apply to all products assigned with those options.
   - If **No** is selected, by default the options will not link to the template.
 - **Result after removing template**:
   - If **Delete the linked products options** is selected, when the template is deleted, the options in the products linked to this template are also deleted